 We entered explanatory variables in sequential sets (vectors) to (a) estimate each set's explained variance, and (b) test for mediation links (Kennedy, 2008).
 First, we enter a person's structural variables, Demographics.
 For each vector, a nested hypothesis test determines the significance of a newly added set of explanatory variables (chi-squared log-likelihood, Δχ2LL; its degrees of freedom is the number of variables in the newly added vector [vs. model without the new vector of variables] Kennedy, 2008).
 Then, we enter variables derived from the above survey responses (see above variables section): academic Subject taught, Role(s) in the EO process, procedures to Select services, procedures for identifying student Needs, criteria for selecting the Programme Content, Collaboration with service providers, procedures for programme Evaluation, and Budget Plan.
 We also test for Interaction (moderation) and mediation links.
 The path analysis combines all results from all the regression models and mediation tests.

+Note how the inclusion of this variety of factors helps detect confounding ones that influence perceptions of EO quality.
+For example, a person whose role is to oversee EO or choose its evaluation method might be more personally invested in the EO, want to think highly of oneself, and hence view it as higher quality than others.
+Also, an administrator might view an EO that is within budget as higher quality than one that exceeds it.

 Outsource_outcomeij = + eij + fj + mjDemographicsij + ojSubjectij + pjRoleij

 + qjSelectij + rjNeedsij + tjProgramme_Contentij + ujCollaborationij